AliFarghadan/RSVD-LU/README.md

 The notation aligns with our paper.
 The key distinction between this implementation and the original methodology lies in the treatment of response modes: we perform the Singular Value Decomposition (SVD) to obtain the response modes *prior* to the final adjoint action, skipping the QR decomposition and its subsequent recovery.
 This package is designed for seamless usage with PETSc and SLEPc libraries installed on your system.

+RSVD-LU, as discussed in our paper, scales **less** efficiently than $\text{RSVD}-\Delta t$ ([available in our repository](https://github.com/AliFarghadan/RSVD-Delta-t/blob/Resolvent-analysis/)), but it can still be useful for smaller systems and/or for validation purposes.

 ---

 ## What are we computing?